LITHIUM EXTRACTION FROM OILFIELD BRINES

 unknown.jpg

-Alberta has vast petroleum hydrocarbon reserves, and thousands of producing oil and gas wells throughout the province.
+North America has vast petroleum hydrocarbon reserves, and nearly a million producing oil and gas wells.
 A byproduct of this production is wastewater brines, which contain considerable concentrations of valuable metals, including lithium.
 Lithium is traditionally used in the manufacture of glass, ceramics, and lubricants, and increasingly in lithium ion batteries (LIB).
-With the continued growth of the LIB market, the extraction of lithium from oilfield brines is a potentially promising new industry in Alberta.
+With the continued growth of the LIB market, the extraction of lithium from oilfield brines is a potentially promising new industry.

-Biochar is essentially charcoal - a solid byproduct created by the heating wastes as by-product (farming, oil and gas production, etc.) in an oxygen-limited environment.
+Pyrogenic carbon is essentially charcoal - a solid byproduct created by the heating wastes as by-product (farming, oil and gas production, etc.) in an oxygen-limited environment.
 As a stable, high surface area, carbon-rich product, they can be effective in the removal of a wide range organics and metals, including chlorinated ethenes, PAHs, and other hydrophobic organic contaminants, from water.
-Biochar can also sequester carbon dioxide and provide nutrients to soil.
-Char, or pyrolytic carbon, is also produced naturally as the product of forest fires.
+Char is also produced naturally as the product of forest fires.

 FE(II)-BEARING MATERIALS